-Please Click on and Read the following Article on FAQ’s for SFC Covid – 19 Protocol when using the Centre
+Please Read the following SFC Covid – 19 Protocol when using the Centre.
+It is essential that you follow these Covid Safe measures –

 Please Note:– At present all booking is to be done via email@example.com Only High Performance fencers/State Squads and their Coaches, have access to the Pistes between 6:30 – 8:00pm Monday to Friday